 In certain human activities, time is, as it were, taken by the pre-forelock: the 6.30 p.m. editions of our London daily papers appear shortly after noon, and the 1936 models of radioreceivers and motor-cars have already been on the market for some months (I write this in November 1935).
 In the application of scientific discovery to industrial invention there would appear to be, however, considerable time-lag.
 More than 40 years elapsed before Maxwell's theoretical work and Hertz's pioneering experimental researches finally gave us broadcasting as we know it to-day.
 And what of industrial applications of X-rays and other penetrating radiations?
-The medical profession was quick in its perception of the application of these discoveries to the diagnosis (I wish I could say the cure) of discase.
-In our heavy industries, however, these radiations have not been imployed to anything like the extent they might be-X-rays, I am afraid, are being too exclusively regarded as a tool for the hand of the research worker in the laboratory, for the exclusively regarded as a tool for the hand of the research and are being applied to supply most valuable information in the building of railways, airships, bridges, boilers, and in heavy industrial operation generally.
-The first is doid and substantial, like roast beef and Yorkshire pudding.
-The oral has been done principally in Germany: a little has originated at Woolwich Arsenal.
-A cycle has been done principally in Germany: a little has originated at Woolwich Arsenal.
-A cycle has remarked that this age which invented the loud-speaker has nothing to say worth saying.
+The medical profession was quick in its perception of the application of these however, these radiations have not been employed to anything like the extent they might be.
+X-rays, I am afraid, are being too exclusively regarded as a tool for the hand of the research worker in the laboratory, for the examination of crystal structure, &c.
+This book should do much to remove this notion, for it sets out how X-rays and other penetrating radiations have been and are being applied to supply most valuable information in the building of railways, airships, bridges, boilers, and in heavy industrial operations generally.
+The fare is solid and substantial, like roast beef and Yorkshire pudding.
+The work has been done principally in Germany; a little has originated at Woolwich Arsenal.
+A cynic has remarked that this age which invented the loud-speaker has nothing to say worth saying.
 That is not the case; it is merely that people are indisposed to listen.
-Well here a bool saying much that is worth saying.
+Well here is a book saying much that is worth saying.
 It has much to interest our industrialist leaders.
-It more you have supported and any valuable exposure data.
-I recognize only three amongst the names of authorities cited-the others are presumably of high industrial standing.
+It is nicely got up, is well printed on good paper, is profusely illustrated, and is provided with adequate name and subject indexes and valuable exposure data.
+I recognize only three amongs the names of authorities cited-the others are presumably of high industrial standing.
 Despite the book's rather high price, I most strongly recommend it to the notice of all concerned with metallurgical operations.-J. S. G. THOMAS.

 Annual Reports on the Progress of Chemistry for 1934.
 Volume XXXI.
 Pp. 442.
 1935.
-London: Chemical Society.
+London : Chemical Society.
 (10s.
 6d.)